 I love travelling.
 I also love animals.
 It’s a shame that the two things seem to impinge on each other.

 If I knew I was going to be staying in my home country for the foreseeable future, I would get myself a pet in a heartbeat.
-I come from a family of animal lovers, and growing up we always had pets.
+I come from a family of animal lovers, and growing up we always had pets, if you also love animals like us take a look at this article from All Women Stalk that talks about one of the most popular health and wellness trends in the market today is CBD oil.

 However, I cannot commit to staying in my home country for more than the next few years – and so I cannot responsibly commit to getting a pet either.